codepath/android_guides/Using-Parceler.md

 ### Setup

-To setup, we need to add the [android-apt](https://bitbucket.org/hvisser/android-apt) plugin to our classpath in our root `build.gradle` file:
+To setup, we need to add the [android-apt](https://bitbucket.org/hvisser/android-apt) plugin to our classpath in our root `build.gradle` file.
+This plugin enables the Parceler library to be used for annotation processing but not added to the final build.

 ```gradle
 dependencies {